Acid-Fast Bacillus (AFB) Testing

 What is the difference between multidrug-resistant TB (MDR-TB) and extensively-resistant TB (XDR-TB)?

 Both indicate strains of Mycobacteria tuberculosis that can be difficult to treat, but XDR-TB is resistant to more drug therapies.
 MDR-TB is resistant to the two most powerful drugs, isoniazid and rifampin.
 XDR-TB is currently defined by the Centers for Disease Control and Prevention and the World Health Organization as M. tuberculosis that is resistant to isoniazid and rifampin plus resistant to any fluoroquinolone and to at least one of three injectable "second-line" drugs (amikacin, kanamycin, or capreomycin).
-The emergence of XDR-TB is being closely watched by the world medical community and measures are being taken in hopes of limiting its spread.
+The emergence of XDR-TB represents a public health risk and is being closely watched by the world medical community and measures are being taken in hopes of limiting its spread.

-The practice of taking TB medications in the presence of a health practitioner is known as direct observed therapy (DOT).
+The practice of taking TB medications in the presence of a healthcare practitioner is known as direct observed therapy (DOT).
 DOT ensures that people are taking their medications and continuing their therapy for the required length of time.
 Unlike other bacterial infections that can be cured in 7-10 days, TB must be treated with two or more drugs for several months.
 People tend to forget to take their medication when they are feeling better.
 Since TB medications must be taken for many months, the risk of non-compliance is high.
-Having a health practitioner administer the medications weekly increases the likelihood that the entire regimen will be completed and decreases the likelihood that someone will relapse with a more resistant strain of TB.
+Having a healthcare practitioner administer the medications weekly increases the likelihood that the entire regimen will be completed and decreases the likelihood that someone will relapse with a more resistant strain of TB.

 Besides TB, what other types of mycobacteria can be identified with AFB testing?